ttswap/ttswap-doc/docs/community/introduce.md

----
+# how to sharing the fee income
-title: TTSWAP Innovative Revenue Sharing Mechanism~ Six Roles Share Trillion-Dollar Trading Benefits
+TTSWAP Innovative Revenue Sharing Mechanism~ Six Roles Share Trillion-Dollar Trading Benefits
-createTime: 2025/06/08 23:51:55
----

 ## I. What is Role-Based Revenue Sharing? 🤔